TheEasyPilot/AIVFR/README.md

 This webtool is not adapted for mobile users.
 For the best experience please use a laptop/tablet.

+Use **/debug** to see all the currently stored data for your session!

 ## License

 This project is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/).
 Free to use, but not for commercial purposes.